“Mentoring Schmentoring, it’s all the same. A bunch of people who think they know what the rest of us should do.”

 Being entirely truthful, I do get it.
 For a long time I refused to even consider mentoring or coaching as my work because it seemed too …soft.
 I was a numbers guru, worked on Wall Street, passed the CPA, even had a few record breaking deals under my cap!
 Psychology?
 Counseling?
 Nope.

 Obviously I changed my mind.
 You already know a part of that story - that while I was at Columbia I had this strange moment, somewhere between curiosity and astonishment.
-Is there a class to learn how to work well with others?
+Is there a class to learn how to work well with others, at work?
 The part you don’t know has to do with being in mergers and acquisitions; that was my field of expertise, helping companies buy or divest.
 I remember noticing how some deals were easy irrespective of the numbers, sometimes in spite of them.
 Taking a closer look, I realized that it was the people involved that made it so.
 Two owners would meet for the first time, and they’d click.
 That deal was easy.
 And then another two owners would meet and something was off.
 That deal was hard.
 It made me wonder:

 Was there a way to tilt the odds in favor of easy?